01

 The gentle clanging of brass vessels in the kitchen.

-And the soft humming of a woman who has been awake before the rooster knew it was morning.
+And the soft humming of a woman who had been awake before the rooster knew it was morning.

-The one where the tulsi plant stands like a queen in the courtyard.
+The one where the tulsi plant stood like a queen in the courtyard.

-The one from whose kitchen the smell of filter coffee drifts out and mingles with the sea breeze.
+The one from whose kitchen the smell of filter coffee drifted out and mingled with the sea breeze.

-Not far away from the rising tides, which catches the early prayers of the temple.
+This was the house of Swaminathan, not far from the rising tides that carried the early prayers of the temple.

-As usual the sun is climbing above the horizon.
+As usual, the sun was climbing above the horizon.

 Already waiting to welcome the day.